ivadomed/lumbar-classification-rsna-challenge-2024/preprocessing/README.md

 ## Preprocessing

 :warning: This section is only working with BIDS data.
-If you want to apply this on your own dataset you need to modify the preprocessing pipeline.
+In particular it doesn't work with the RSNA challenge dataset, refere yourself to [README.md](../preprocessing_RSNA_challenge/README.md) for the challenge data.

-The preprocessing is transforming the kaggle dataset into a format that we can use for training.
+The preprocessing is transforming your dataset into a format that we can use for inference.
 Everything is automated once you start the command.

 ### Brefore launching the preprocessing

 Before launching it you must follow the instructions in the general [README.md](../README.md) to install totalspineseg and other dependencies.

-Otherwise you must also download the data locally by following the instructions [here](https://www.kaggle.com/competitions/rsna-2024-lumbar-spine-degenerative-classification/data).
-In short you have to run this command:

-`kaggle competitions download -c rsna-2024-lumbar-spine-degenerative-classification `

 ### Launching the preprocessing

 To launch the preprocessing you must run the following command:

-`python preprocessing.py --data PATH_TO_KAGGLE_DATA --output PATH_TO_WHERE_YOU_WANT_PREPROCESSED_DATA_TO_BE_STORED --csv_description PATH_TO_train_series_description.csv`
+`python preprocessing.py --data PATH_TO_DATA --output PATH_TO_WHERE_YOU_WANT_PREPROCESSED_DATA_TO_BE_STORED`